Working Papers

 Award: Charles A. Lave Paper Prize Award (UC Irvine).

-Brain Gain in Late Colonial Indonesia?
-New Evidence on Chinese Migration and Wages (with Pim de Zwart).
+Brain Gain in Late Colonial Indonesia: New Evidence on Chinese Migration and Wages (with Pim de Zwart).
 CEPR Discussion Paper DP18748.
 Revise and Resubmit at the Journal of Economic History. [pdf]

 Policy Risk and Financial Markets: Evidence from 1930s China (with Liuyan Zhao).
+SSRN Working Paper 5386868.
 Submitted. [pdf]

 How does policy risk affect financial markets?
 To investigate this question, we study the 1930s Chinese silver crisis and construct a novel dataset of high-frequency financial data and newspaper sentiment data.
 We show that U.S. silver purchases propelled financial events in China, but not in the ways commonly described by the extant literature.
 Specifically, we argue that China’s silver policy risk generated massive silver outflows that induced a severe credit crunch and further weakened the government’s perceived commitment to the silver standard.
 In turn, such weakened perceived commitment made the silver standard unsustainable.
 Notably, a contemporaneous comparison with Hong Kong reveals that rising global silver prices did not cause persistent silver outflows or a credit crunch in the absence of silver policy risk.
 These findings underscore the crucial role of policy risk in shaping economic outcomes in developing economies.